 Getting invited to an interview means you’ve passed the first test: your application must have made a good impression.
-Here is our guide to ensuring you keep impressing your prospective employer and secure the job.
+Here is our guide to ensuring you keep impressing your prospective employer and secure that dream job.

 Before the interview it’s important that you spend some time researching the company as this will give you the confidence to answer questions about what the company does, its products and services and markets.
 It will also allow you to ask the employer questions that are relevant.